lightstep/opentelemetry-auto-instr-python/docs/advanced_usage.rst

 Resolving deprecation warnings
 ------------------------------
 Before upgrading, it’s a good idea to resolve any deprecation warnings raised by your project.
-These warnings must be fixed before upgrading, otherwise the ``ddtrace`` library will not work as expected.
+These warnings must be fixed before upgrading, otherwise the ``oteltrace`` library will not work as expected.
 Our deprecation messages include the version where the behavior is altered or removed.